NUWCDIVNPT/stig-manager/docs/the-project/clients.rst

 Provided Clients
 ======================================

-STIG Manager OSS Refernce GUI
+STIG Manager OSS Reference GUI
 ---------------------------------
 A GUI client that makes use of the Project API is available in our Repo.
 Its features are described elsewhere in this documentation.